RoccoBercar/sophia-simulation/README.md

 [![Physics](https://img.shields.io/badge/Physics-RK4%20Numerical%20Integration-red.svg)]()
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-**S.O.P.H.I.E.A.** (*Integrated Mission Control - Europa Deep-Core Exploration*) is a C++17 numerical simulation engine designed to compute the physical descent trajectory of an automated scientific probe dropping into Jupiter's icy moon, Europa.
+**S.O.P.H.I.E.A.**, (Simulated Orbital & Particle Hydrodynamics Interactive Engine for Astrophysics) or Sophia for short, is a C++17 numerical simulation engine designed to compute the physical descent trajectory of an automated scientific probe dropping into Jupiter's icy moon, Europa.

 The simulation seamlessly transitions through four physical environments: the **vacuum of space**, Europa's **ionosphere**, a **25 km ice shell**, and a **subsurface ocean**.